-Saudi Arabia is a huge stretch of landmass between the Arabian Gulf and the Red Sea that covers approximately 80% (2,250,000 square kilometers) of the Arabian Peninsula.
-The Arabian Peninsula lies at the crossroads of three continents: Asia, Africa and Europe.
-It is roughly one-third the size of the continental United States and the same size as all of Western Europe with a native population of approximately 20 million nationals.
+Saudi Arabia is a huge stretch of landmass between the Arabian Gulf and the Red Sea that lies at the crossroads of three continents: Asia, Africa and Europe.
+It has a native population of approximately 20 million nationals.

 The country contains massive deserts, mountains, deep valleys, forests and a wealth of resources.
 The mountains of the south, the plateaus of the north, and the waters of the Red Sea and the Arabian Gulf provide alternatives to the vast stretches of sand.

 The climate of most of Saudi Arabia is hot in the summer, warm in the spring and fall, and comfortably cool during the winter months.
-Contrary to popular belief, it occasionally rains in Saudi Arabia!
-The highest annual rainfall of 215.5mm (9 inches) occurs in Khamis Mushayt in south-west Saudi Arabia.
+Contrary to popular belief, it occasionally rains in Saudi Arabia.
 During two of the hot summer months, high humidity is the norm in the Eastern Province.
 So are daily sunny skies.

-Many cultures co-exist within the Kingdom of Saudi Arabia among the Saudi nationals and the expatriate population comprised of various nationalities.
+Many cultures coexist within the Kingdom of Saudi Arabia.
 As a result, Saudi Arabia is unique in terms of contrasting life styles and cultural anomalies.
-The constitution of the Kingdom of Saudi Arabia is the Koran, the Book revealed by God to the Prophet Mohammed (Peace be upon Him).
-All laws and regulations comply with Islamic Sharia, the laws laid down by the Koran.
-The Kingdom is unique in its adherence to the Sharia as the basis for all its actions in every field of human activity and worship.
-The religion, which is practiced faithfully, is Islam.
+The constitution of the Kingdom of Saudi Arabia is the Koran.
+All laws and regulations comply with Islamic Sharia.

 Prospective employees of ISG should be aware of some aspects of living and teaching in Saudi Arabia that may require a more flexible approach to life than that expected in the Western world: